Scaramucci sets new record for shortest term as comms director

-Anthony Scaramucci became the shortest-serving communications director in White House history after his resignation was announced Monday as well as the latest in a series of dramatic West Wing exits.
+Anthony Scaramucci became the shortest-serving communications director in White House history after his resignation was announced Monday, as well as the latest Trump administration official to go in a series of high-profile staff shakeups.

 Though President Donald Trump appointed Scaramucci to the role 10 days ago, he only held the position for six days thanks to an official start date of July 25.